igorskyflyer/vscode-find-again/SUPPORT.md

 ## 🛠️ Support

-Hello, thank you for using this project! 🙋🏻‍♂️
+Hello, thank you for using Find Again! 🙋🏻‍♂️

 Whether you're exploring its features, troubleshooting, or suggesting improvements, let's make your experience as smooth as possible.